surge-synthesizer/shortcircuit-xt/src/Sprints.md

 Week of Feb 21:
 - Then: Processor views
+  - Plan of Attack
+  - Have default be 'none'
+  - if you select one grab the meta data in request one and set the type
+  - Do the filter storage trick the same way we did adsr etc with a generic editor
+  - move to custom editors by type
+  - document how to do the DSP side and the UI side
+  - Set the world on porting
 - Then: Mod Matrix
 - ReallY: Can ADSR and Mapping message be more share-y with tempaltes?
 - Then: Add a zone by sample revisit